ppillot/libmol/README.md

 - bugs :
   - SelectCLI should be reset after loading new model
   - no settings in fullscreen mode
-  - color palette button should react to the state
   - polymer size should exceed 3 for ribbon/backbone
-  - cartoon width scale to adjust